 The difference is, Digit is the first totally automated savings tool.
 When it first launched, it was functionally unique, though it has since spawned imitators.

-Digit is free to join and use for 100 days.
+Digit is free to join and use for 30 days.
 After that, it costs $2.99 per month.
-A 1% yield offsets this monthly charge, though you need to maintain your Digit account for at least three consecutive months to receive it.
+A 1% annualized yield (a “savings bonus,” in Digit’s parlance) offsets this monthly charge, though Digit only pays out once every three months.
 There’s no minimum balance required at any time.

 All told, Digit has some useful advantages over any other program, account, or service on the market – plus a few drawbacks that may hamper your experience.